(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 The following day start by preparing the paste.
 Grate the ginger, apple and garlic into a bowl.
 Add the coriander + cumin + chilli flakes + tamari + miso + sesame oil + spring onions, mixing well and adding olive oil if necessary to create a paste-like consistency.

 Cut the spring onions, the white bits finely and the green bits into strips.
-Then take the vegetables from the fridge and using a colander gently squeeze out any liquid into another bowl.
-Return the vegetables to the saucepan and add the paste, mixing everything together thoroughly using your hands.
+Then take the vegetables from the fridge and using the lid of the saucepan drain off any liquid into a bowl and save.
+Then add the paste to the vegetables and using one hand squeeze everything together so it is thoroughly mixed and further compressed.

 (photo above from a different batch, with beetroot)

-Screw on the lid and store in a fridge for two weeks, after which it is ready to use.
-Keep stored in the fridge.
+Then screw on the lids and store in a fridge for two weeks, after which it is ready to use.
+Keep refrigerated after opening.

 *